 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-A square-crowned academic cap.
+- noun A square-crowned academic cap.

-- n.
-An academic cap topped by broad, projecting, stiff and flat square top, with a tassel attached to the top and hanging down.
+- noun An academic cap topped by broad, projecting, stiff and flat square top, with a tassel attached to the top and hanging down.
 It was once worn by students in some colleges, but is now worn usually only at graduation ceremonies.

 Examples